Driving in severe weather: be prepared and be aware

 Before you set off

-The Highways England website includes the latest traffic reports, maps showing how the traffic is flowing on England's motorways and major A roads, a traffic report, views from CCTV cameras, average speeds and the displays on motorway message signs.
+The National Highways website includes the latest traffic reports, maps showing how the traffic is flowing on England's motorways and major A roads, a traffic report, views from CCTV cameras, average speeds and the displays on motorway message signs.

 Road and weather conditions may change so drive with care